 Understanding what a back pass is in soccer can be confusing.
 But I assure you it doesn’t have to be.
 I want to explain the back pass rule to you in a way that will be clear and easy to understand.

 A back pass in soccer is when a player passes the ball back to their own team’s goalkeeper.
 The back pass rule in soccer restricts the goalie from handling the ball in most circumstances when another player on their team has passed the ball back to them.

-Although the goalie cannot pick up the ball in most situations where another player on their team has passed the ball to them, there are a few scenarios where it is ok for the goalie to handle the ball after receiving the ball from a team-mate.
+Although the goalie cannot pick up the ball in most situations where another player on their team has passed the ball to them, there are a few scenarios where it is okay for the goalie to handle the ball after receiving the ball from a teammate.